In this article, we are going to discuss Trekking In Nepal with kids.

 Shivapuri lies to the north of Kathmandu Valley.
 It provides day hiking trails.
 This hike provides astonishing views over the city.

 There is a monastery to drop in on.
-There are monkeys around the monastery which will amuse the children.
+There are monkeys around the monastery that will amuse the children.

 The route is peaceful.
 The path in the park is gentle.
 However, there are some steep stones along the way.